Reverse Line Movement & Public Bias: A Super Bowl XLIV Case StudyPin

 For a full explanation of the concept, see our canonized guide:

-๐Ÿ‘‰ Reverse Line Movement Explained
+๐Ÿ‘‰ Reverse Line Movement Article

 ๐Ÿ”Ž Why the Colts Line Was Inflated